 Getting started

-Bequest guides you through plain‑language questions about your family, your assets, and your wishes.
+Bequest guides you through creating a Will in around 20 minutes.
+You answer straightforward questions about your family, your assets, and your wishes.
 Your completed document is yours to review, sign, and witness in accordance with Hong Kong law.